The-Duchess/rFlex/README.md

 # rFlex

-additionally I have provided another lexer that demonstrates a lexical analyzer since the first one is having issues.

-to use it

 > ruby .\rubyLexer.rb file config

 and you will see a line of text with the numbers highlighted. this example requires the win32console gem for winodws prior to 10.